Orientsoft/react-orientboard/README.md

 gulp new -n your-component-name
 ```

 This will generate a boilerplate component project at `../orientboard-component-your-component-name`.
 The `npm install` process might take a while.
+If you'd like to use `cnpm` to install dependencies, add `-c` option.

 ### Building Component